 Not only does this prevent boredom and wear of expensive toys but it gives you a chance to clean toys.
 Personally I like to use anti-bacterial spray, microfibre cloths and my *steam cleaner.

 I take out the handheld part and I clean all of Daisy’s plastic toys.
 I know plastic toys don’t look as nice as wooden ones but after a recent incident with my cat I learned that easily cleanable = great.
 Wooden = not so much.

 Before you properly clean your babies playpen you’ll want to vacuum it out or sweep it.
 Even if you don’t allow food or drinks in your playpen you’ll still find bits everywhere.

 Hair, dust, dirt, pieces of food (usually cereal here) and who knows what else.
 Vacuuming or sweeping before you clean your babies playpen will mean less mess around the rest of your home.

 Now you are ready to actually clean your babies playpen!

-- Use anti-bacterial wipes.
-Using wipes are obviously convenient for busy parents.
+Using anti-bacterial wipes is convenient for busy parents.
 Some bacteria is great for your child’s immune system but if you are noticing patches of dirt they should be cleaned thoroughly.
-I like to use either *anti-bacterial wipes or *this Zoflora disinfectant that I water down in a *spray bottle to get my moneys worth.

 What I’ve learned since we started using a playpen